EllieD33/Walking-Website-Responsive/README.md

 ---

-Thank you for checking out this coffee shop website clone project!
+Thank you for checking out this responsive website project!
 If you have any questions or feedback, feel free to reach out.